-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 1, 2016

-Broforce is an explosive four-player co-op platformer follows a group of badasses inspired by action movie heroes such as Bro Hard, Rambro, and Indiana Brones.
-Players will be clearing out all freedom-hating terrorists as they liberate the innocent civilians.
-This is one title well worth playing with a group of friends.
+Broforce is an explosive four-player co-op platformer that follows a group of badasses inspired by action movie heroes such as Bro Hard, Rambro, and Indiana Brones.
+Players will be clearing out freedom-hating terrorists as they liberate innocent civilians.
+This is one title well worth playing with a group of close friends.

-Each character offers a unique attack to use against the enemies making it worth progressing through the game in hopes to unlock new heroes.
-Furthermore, players are able to create maps and share online, with that said, there are a massive library of maps to download after you complete the campaign.
+Each character offers a unique attack to use against the enemy making it worth progressing through the game to unlock new heroes.
+Players are able to create maps and share them online, so there is a massive library of maps to download after you complete the campaign.

-Unfortunately, the game used to have updates which would bring in even more characters and film adaptations into the game.
-The last of which was in 2015, where players were expanded with Alien and even the ability to fight against Satan.
-If you enjoy action focused retro games like the Contra series then you will feel right at home with this title.
-Since then the development team has gone on to bring out Gorn and Genital Jousting through Devolver Digital.
+The game used to have regular updates that would bring in even more characters and film adaptations, but these have ceased.
+Even still, if you enjoy action-focused retro games like the Contra series, you’ll feel right at home with this title.
+Since then, the development team has gone on to bring out Gorn and Genital Jousting through Devolver Digital.

 Strange Brigade